 We understand that potential or perceived breaches of this code will be taken seriously and that a breach could lead to formal sanctions.

-Adopted by: Respect Callaboration of Schools Governing Body on 10 July 2023
+Adopted by: Respect Governors on July 15th 2024 Signed:

-Signed: Chair of board]

-We agree that this code of conduct will be reviewed annually and it will be endorsed by the full governing board.
+We agree that this code of conduct will be reviewed annually endorsed by the full governing board.